Azure-Samples/e2e-dotnetcore-function-sendemail/README.md

 - azure-functions
 ---

-# Send email through SMTP
+# Azure .NET Core Function to send email through SMTP for Office 365

 Created to send email via an Azure Function, using .NET Core, through Office 365.